rikkimasson/bladeRAD-Rikki/README.md

   3. Gnome-terminal - $ sudo apt install gnome-terminal
   4. MATLAB

-Clone this repository in a folder named repos in your home directory '~/home/repos/bladeRAD' - important to get this location correct.
+Clone this repository in a folder named 'repos' in your home directory '~/home/repos/bladeRAD' - important to get this location correct.